gvwilson/sdxpy/en/src/linter/index.md

 </div>

-A linter that finds dictionaries like `has_duplicates` is straightforward to build.
+We can built a linter that finds dictionaries like `has_duplicates` in just 17 lines of code.
 We define a `visit_Dict` method for `NodeVisitor` to call;
 in it,
-we add each constant key to a `Counter`
-(a specialized `dict` that counts entries`) and then look for keys that have been seen more than once.
+we add each constant key to an instance of `Counter` (a specialized `dict` that counts entries`) and then look for keys that have been seen more than once:
-The whole thing is just 17 lines long:

 [% inc file="find_duplicate_keys.py" keep="class" %]